ictvoip/ictvoip-docs/docs/source/modules/fusionpbx/installation.rst

 6. **Confirm CDR Export for Billing** - Once calls are flowing, verify that CDRs can be exported via the configured APIs and that :doc:`/admin/autobill` can consume them during test runs.
+7. **Verify HTTPS Certificates and Renewal** - Ensure your FusionPBX host is using valid HTTPS certificates and that automatic renewal is configured.
+See :doc:`/getting_started/lets_encrypt` for an overview of certificate issuance and cron-based renewal patterns.

 For detailed configuration instructions, see the :doc:`configuration` guide.